 Did you know the Universe is expanding?
 A fun way to demonstrate this is with a balloon!

 How does the Earth orbit the Sun?

-Discover how the earth orbits the sun and moon orbits the earth in this super simple orbit activity.
+Discover how the earth orbits the sun and the moon orbits the earth with a super simple orbit activity.

 Space Camp – Make a parachute

 Discover why parachutes are sometimes used to slow the descent of spacecraft returning to Earth with our fun egg parachute activity.
 This is a great activity for introducing the concept of air resistance and gravity to kids.

 Learn about the moon with our moon phase cupcakes.
 Do you know we only see one side of the moon because of how it and the earth rotate?

 Try threading pipe cleaners through a colander with bare hands and then wearing thick gloves or washing up gloves.
 It should feel much harder when wearing gloves.

 Imagine being an astronaut and having to do something delicate whilst wearing a space suit!